-- Working as part of the multi-award winning cross-jurisdictional team advising on, and implementing, Taiwan Cement Corporation's privatisation through the use of a Cayman Islands scheme of arrangement.
+- Implementing the multi-award winning privatisation of Taiwan Cement Corporation through the use of a Cayman Islands scheme of arrangement.

-- Challenging an order obtained by the Cayman Islands Monetary Authority (acting at the request of an Australian regulator) for the disclosure of information - including bringing an appeal to the Cayman Islands Court of Appeal.
+- Challenging an order obtained by the Cayman Islands Monetary Authority (acting at the request of an Australian regulator) for the disclosure of information in support of an investigation into market manipulation.

-- Obtaining common law recognition and assistance to liquidators appointed by the High Court of Hong Kong over an exempted Cayman Islands incorporated company in circumstances where there were no parallel insolvency proceedings in Cayman.
+- Obtaining common law recognition and assistance to liquidators appointed by the High Court of Hong Kong over a Cayman Islands company in circumstances where there were no parallel insolvency proceedings in Cayman.

-Before relocating to the Cayman Islands, Shaun worked in Ogier's Jersey office and at specialist commercial litigation firms in New Zealand where he was admitted as a barrister and solicitor in 2007.
+Shaun re-joined Ogier's Jersey office in 2019 after working for several years in the firm's Cayman office.
+Before joining Ogier in 2011, Shaun worked at a specialist commercial litigation firm in New Zealand where he was admitted as a barrister and solicitor in 2007.

-Shaun has had articles published in many leading publications and is recognised in the Citywealth Leaders List.
-He is a member of the Restructuring and Insolvency Specialists Association, INSOL International and the Cayman Islands Law Society.
+Shaun has had articles published in many leading publications and is recognised in both the Citywealth Leaders List and Legal 500.

 2016 - Cayman Islands